BenLDouthwaite/benldouthwaite.github.io/content/blog/code/go-prometheus.md

 The post is split into several sections.
 Each solving a different problem.

-1. Providing a minimal config to track the number of requests to an endpoint of a Go app.
+1. Deploying a "Hello, World!" golang app to k8s.
+   - Writing our Go app.
+   - Dockerize the app.
+   - Deploy to Kubernetes.
+2. Track request count, queryable by Prometheus
+   - Add Go tracking code
+   - Configure Prometheus in Kubernetes.
-2. Collect latency data
+3. Collect latency data
-3. Collect error / status code data
+4. Collect error / status code data
-4. Simulate traffic, and query the data
+5. Simulate traffic
+6. Configure Grafana to Visualise

 ## Part 1.
 Tracking request count.